 To learn more about Heaney, read Dennis O’Driscoll’s Stepping Stones: Interviews with Seamus Heaney [Faber], click here for the Amazon link.

-‘Death of a Naturalist’ by Seamus Heaney [UK: Faber]
+‘Death of a Naturalist’ by Seamus Heaney [Faber]